geschke/azbalac/README.md

 ## License:

-azbalac is licensed under the General Public License (GPL) v2 or later, see http://opensource.org/licenses/GPL-2.0
+Azbalac is licensed under the General Public License (GPL) v2 or later, see http://opensource.org/licenses/GPL-2.0